irshsheik/angular-braintree-payment-client-sdk/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

+this project uses the server as firebase functions local emulator. you can find that project at [firebase-functions-braintree-payment-sdk-example](https://github.com/igagrock/firebase-functions-braintree-payment-sdk-example)

+if you do not want to use firebase, you can refactor the code a little and use a nodejs express server.
+Most of the server code is written using express

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.